Embracing Simplicity: 4 Strategies for Overwhelmed Solopreneurs to Simplify their Businesses

 It’s something so many of us long for: a business that allows us to show up fully, without feeling that we’re sacrificing what matters most outside of it.

-If you’re balancing family, ministry, homeschooling, a job, or even managing personal health challenges, the desire for a simpler, more sustainable business is real and deeply felt.
+If you’re balancing family, homeschooling, a job, or even managing personal health challenges, the desire for a simpler, more sustainable business is real and deeply felt.
 It’s easy to feel stretched thin, unable to fully give attention to your passions or commitments beyond work.

 Or maybe you don’t have major commitments outside of your business, but you want to live life a little slower and gentler.